 Also, the GPU team anticipates the Housing Element will be amended after adoption during the remaining GPU process based on the results of the Westside Cities Council of Governments' Regional Early Action Planning (REAP) Grant project.
 The REAP project seeks to develop a comprehensive subregional approach to accelerate housing production to accommodate critically needed affordable housing within the Westside subregion.
-Refer to Item C-4 on the August 9, 2021, City of Culver City City Council agenda for the full REAP scope.
+Refer to Item C-4 on the August 9, 2021, City of Culver City Council agenda for the full REAP scope.

-The following pages include engagement and event summary materials related to Housing Element engagement.
+Following Appendix F, Acronyms, is a package of engagement and event summary materials related to the Housing Element.
 A summary of engagement information can also be found at pictureculvercity.com/housing-element.